SciPhi-AI/R2R/docker/user_tools/README.md

 ## Usage
 1. Place your custom tool definitions in this directory.
 Utilize the template structure demonstrated here.
 2. Add any additional dependencies that you may need to the user_requirements.txt file in this directory.
-3. Include the tool in your your agent configuration.
+3. Include the tool in your agent configuration.

 ## Creating a tool
 ```python